 The ground floor shows most clearly the defensive design of the castle.
 There is only one door, set into the angle between the main body of the tower and the staircase tower, and approaches to it are covered by some of the 17 gunloops designed to provide all round protection for the castle.
 Windows are small and heavily barred, and much of the space is taken up by a kitchen complete with a hugely imposing fireplace and ovens, plus other vaulted storerooms and service areas.

-The most important area of the castle, when it was built as well as today, is its first floor.
+The most important part of the castle, when it was built as well as today, is its first floor.
 This is reached by a curved stone stair set into the entrance tower: a staircase of a scale and grandeur that would put many much larger castles to shame.
 Much of the space on the first floor was given over to the castle's main hall where all public entertaining would have taken place.
 Beyond the hall, a doorway that links with the spiral service stairway leads to the castle's main bed chamber.
-In the hall and the chamber, and in a number of other rooms in the castle, is it still possible to see parts of the plaster applied to the inner surfaces of the walls.
+In the hall and the chamber, and in a number of other rooms in the castle, it is still possible to see parts of the plaster applied to the inner surfaces of the walls.

 Elcho Castle has two further upper floors.
 Only the second floor is now complete, though a number of the original floor beams that would have supported the third floor remain in place, giving a striking impression of how the castle would have functioned in earlier days.
 The floors are interestingly linked together by no fewer than three spiral staircases.

 At roof level, the castle reverts to the defensive role seen in the ground floor.
-With walkways and guard towers you really are left with the impression that uninvited guests could be seen off with relative ease.
+With walkways and turrets you really are left with the impression that uninvited guests could be seen off with relative ease.
 Access to the roof walkways also provides visitors with some superb views over the surrounding countryside: and a real appreciation of the importance of the castle's location on the River Tay.

 Elcho Castle's grounds still contain some partial remnants of the courtyard ranges of buildings.
 They also allow the visitor to explore the quarry that lies immediately to the north of the castle, and which probably provided the stone for its construction.
 Today this is used as a garden.
 For much of its life it was flooded and connected to the River Tay, in effect forming a private dock for the castle.

 As you make your way back along the farm and estate roads that lead to the castle, keep a lookout on your left (on your right as you approach the castle) for the dovecot.
-An essential part of the food supply for many castles, Elcho's enjoys a lovely setting on the side of a millstream and has recently been restored.
+An essential part of the food supply for many castles, Elcho's enjoys a lovely setting on the side of a millstream and has also been restored.
 This allows you the opportunity to see what a dovecot was like: but without the all-too-common hazard seen in other dovecots of the aftermath of occupation by modern pigeons.